jhucsf/fall2022/assign/assign04.md

 ```

 The `parsort` commands start with a completely sequential sort,
-and then test with increasing degrees of parallelism.
+and then tests with increasing degrees of parallelism.
 For example, at the smallest threshold of 16384 elements, there
 will be 128 processes doing sequential sorting at the
 base cases of the recursion.